2. Pontius Pilate

 Judea

 Judea is the southern part of Palestina, occupied by Rome in 65 BC.
 It was named after Judah, Jacob's fourth son.
-In the year 6 it became a Roman province, the procurator's residence was in Caesarea.
+In the year 6 it became a Roman province.
+The residence of the prefect - called «procurator» by Bulgakov - was in Caesarea on the Mediterranean.

 Pontius Pilate